JesseYan64/CS766_Project/README.md

 ```
 python inference.py
 ```
+Note that you need to change parameters, including 'model', 'cegan' and 'path_to_test'.

 You can find the dataset via this [link](https://drive.google.com/drive/folders/1B1QefmIljQ6Kr1rkIY2jF5YtAwCG1XB7?usp=sharing).
 It has no_cover, with_mask, r_cover, and train/test for these images.